Genius 2000

 Genius 2000 is the fourth studio album by Japanese recording artist Namie Amuro, released on January 26, 2000, through Avex Trax.
-The album was released three years after her last album, Concentration 20 (1997), and was produced by Tetsuya Komuro and Dallas Austin, marking her first collaboration with an American producer, the album spawned four singles: "I Have Never Seen", "Respect the Power of Love", "Something 'bout the Kiss" and "Love 2000".
+The album was released three years after her last album, Concentration 20 (1997), and was produced by Tetsuya Komuro and Dallas Austin, marking her first collaboration with an American producer, the album spawned four singles: "I Have Never Seen", "Respect the Power of Love", "Something 'Bout the Kiss" and "Love 2000".

 Upon its release, Genius 2000 debuted at number one on the Oricon Weekly Albums Chart with 536,000 copies sold.
 It became her fourth studio album and fifth overall to top the chart, but had the lowest first week sales of her career at the time.
 The album has sold over 800,000 copies and has been certified 2× Platinum by the RIAJ in February 2000.
 Only 11 months after the album's release, Amuro released her fifth studio album, Break the Rules.

 Singles and tie-ins

 The album's first single, "I Have Never Seen", was released 13 months before the album, on December 23, 1998.
 The single marked her return to the entertainment industry following her maternity leave and was her last number one single until 60s 70s 80s almost 10 years later.
 The second single, "Respect the Power of Love", was released on the same day that Amuro's mother was murdered, causing the singer to cancel promotion for the single.

-"Something 'bout the Kiss", produced by Dallas Austin, was released in September and was Amuro's first single to be produced by Austin.
+"Something 'Bout the Kiss", produced by Dallas Austin, was released in September and was Amuro's first single to be produced by Austin.
 The final single, "Love 2000", was released on New Year's Day in 2000, preceding the album by three weeks.

 The album contains the songs which Komuro produced with American musicians, and the songs which Dallas Austin produced.
 Musically, it shows that Amuro's interest shifted towards hip-hop and R&B. It also features a duet with American boy band Imajin, titled "You Are the One".
 The song "Things I Collected" would be covered by Tamia for the soundtrack of Diary of a Mad Black Woman.
 Tamia's version of the song omits the acoustic guitar solo, but otherwise is identical to Namie's version.

+Promotion and live performances

+Amuro embarked on the Genius 2000 Tour in promotion of the album, which began in Chiba, Japan on March 20, 2000, and ended in Honolulu, Hawaii on May 14, 2000.
+The Honolulu concert was attended by 6,000 people.
+The penultimate dates in Osaka on May 6 and 7, 2000, were attended by 30,000.